Struggle for Algeria hits business community

 The forum for entrepreneurs has been hit by a series of resignations from members who have turned their backs on Bouteflika since the protests began on Feb 22.

-“He is today associated with cronyism and favors.
+“He is today associated with cronyism and favours.
 The union must return to its original purpose, an apolitical economic space, to regain credibility.”

 Haddad was not immediately available for comment.